Once Upon a Time and Place ...

 PLAYS

-WR4 RT U RMEO - a distillation of Shakespeare's Romeo & Juliet for a young audience.
-(Fly Monkey's production at The Gatehouse Theatre, London, 2002; The Fox Theatre London, 2001) .
+A distillation of Shakespeare's Romeo & Juliet for a young audience.
+(Fly Monkey's production at The Gatehouse Theatre, London, 2002; The Fox Theatre, London, 2001) .

 "The old tale of forbidden love, family feuds and unhappy fate presented in a new light altogether in this abridged and rearranged version, by removing the emphasis from the young lovers and focusing it instead on the supporting characters.
 Something deeper is thereby revealed, something that Is not obvious in productions where the attention is fixed exclusively on Romeo and Juliet and their fate.
 The eventual tragedy is made more poignant by the fact that Romeo and Juliet figured so significantly in the lives of each, who – we forget – thereby lose someone they loved."